Blob detection: The difference of Gaussians approach

 In the computer vision literature, this approach is referred to as the difference of Gaussians (DoG) approach.
 Besides minor technicalities, however, this operator is in essence similar to the Laplacian and can be seen as an approximation of the Laplacian operator.
-In a similar fashion as for the Laplacian blob detector, blobs can be detected from scale-space extrema of differences of Gaussians—see (Lindeberg 2012, 2015) for the explicit relation between the difference-of-Gaussian operator and the scale-normalized Laplacian operator.
-This approach is for instance used in the scale-invariant feature transform (SIFT) algorithm—see Lowe (2004).
+In a similar fashion as for the Laplacian blob detector, blobs can be detected from scale-space extrema of differences of Gaussians—(Lindeberg 2012, 2015) for the explicit relation between the difference-of-Gaussian operator and the scale-normalized Laplacian operator.
+This approach is for instance used in the scale-invariant feature transform (SIFT) algorithm—(Lowe 2004).